sandeep026/sandeep026/README.md

-### Hi there 👋
-I'm Sandeep, a researcher  who studies numerical methods for real-time optimal control.
-Because I firmly think that research done with open development is better and more reproducible, I try to make all of the code associated with my work publicly available, mostly through my GitHub account.

-## Current research
-To be updated

-## Utilities
-To be updated
+Sandeep | Researcher in Real-Time Optimal Control

+Dedicated to advancing numerical methods for constrained dynamical systems.
+I develop and maintain open-source software for the control community, driven by the belief that reproducible research starts with open code.

+🛠 Current Focus: Numerical Transcription • Real-Time Solvers • Open Development

 ## Languages